viamrobotics/micro-rdk/micro-rdk-installer/README.md

 # The Viam Micro-RDK Installer

-A CLI that allows a user to flash a build of Micro-RDK, along with their robot's credentials and their wifi information, directly to their esp32 without requiring installation of ESP-IDF, Rust, or Python.
+A CLI that allows a user to flash a build of the Micro-RDK, along with their robot's credentials and their wifi information, directly to their esp32 without requiring installation of ESP-IDF, Rust, or Python.

 ## Option 1: Download Pre-Built Binaries